hltcoe/concrete/docs/index.md

 # Getting started

-In this document, we'll work toward getting users started with Concrete.
+On this page, we'll work toward getting users started with Concrete.
 This document is not intended to be comprehensive tutorial, but rather a starting point for exploration.